pombredanne/Saiweb.co.uk/source/_posts/2012-04-20-rhel-6-openstack-via-epel-keystone-installation-and-integration-with-nova-and-glance.markdown

 <strong>BE WARNED</strong>

-Most of the other command for myself are presently returning 404 / 500 errors, with the [Essex Release Impending](http://pbrady.fedorapeople.org/openstack-el6/) the current EPEL advice seems to be to use Essex, I will update as/when I can with futher information on these issues.
+Most of the other commands for myself are presently returning 404 / 500 errors, with the [Essex Release Impending](http://pbrady.fedorapeople.org/openstack-el6/) the current EPEL advice seems to be to use Essex, I will update as/when I can with futher information on these issues.

 For instance on a: flavor-create a 500 error is encountered with the following logged in api.log